Akuli/tkinter-tutorial/dialogs.md

 Here Python didn't load `tkinter.messagebox` right away because many tkinter programs don't need it and `import tkinter` runs faster if Python doesn't need to load `messagebox.py` at all.

-Another thing to note that [the callback is blocking](buttons.md#blocking-callback-functions).
-It doesn't matter here because Tk handles message boxes specially.

 The `tkinter.messagebox` module supports many other things too, and there are other modules like it as well.
 Here's an example that